EnigmaCurry/curlbomb/README.md

 ### The following arguments apply to all subcommands:

 `-k, --disable-knock` Don't require a X-knock HTTP header from the client.
-Normally curlbombs are one-time-use and meant to be copy-pasted from terminal to terminal.
+Normally, curlbombs are one-time-use and meant to be copy-pasted from terminal to terminal.
 If you're embedding into a script, you may not know the knock parameter ahead of time and so this disables that.
 This is inherently less secure than the default.